bjango/istatserverlinux/readme.md

 -----

-iStat Server is based on [istatd](https://github.com/tiwilliam/istatd) by William Tisäter
+iStat Server is based on [istatd](https://github.com/tiwilliam/istatd) by William Tisäter.

 -----